ClickCease

 Yes, private messages can be used as evidence in court.
 These messages, whether from Facebook Messenger, WhatsApp, or other platforms, can provide crucial information about the parties involved.
 However, they must meet the same relevance, authenticity, and reliability standards as other evidence.

 Collecting public social media evidence is generally legal, but accessing private content without permission can violate privacy laws and ethical guidelines.
-It’s best to use legal methods, such as discovery requests or subpoenas, to obtain private social media evidence.
+Therefore, It’s best to use legal methods, such as discovery requests or subpoenas, to obtain private social media evidence.

 To preserve social media evidence, take clear screenshots or screen recordings, download and export data if the platform allows, and use third-party tools for systematic collection.
 Ensure the evidence is stored securely and maintain a detailed chain of custody to prevent destruction.